 There are numerous administrative challenges DoNotPay can help you deal with.
 Don’t know how to block emails on iPhone?
 DoNotPay can tell you how.
 Are you not sure how to request a refund from Spotify?
 DoNotPay can guide you through it.
 Wondering if Spirit Airlines offers Wi-Fi services?
 DoNotPay has the answer.

-Open DoNotPay in your web browser and make your life easier.
+Open DoNotPay in your and make your life easier.
 Here are all the other issues DoNotPay can help you deal with:

 - Reducing the number of spam emails in your inbox

 - Dealing with bills you can't afford to pay